Continuing Education Activity

 After a single bolus or short-term infusion, the termination of action is primarily by redistribution, owing to the lipophilicity of the drug.
 Metabolism and excretion play minor roles in the termination of effects following a single bolus.
 Prolonged infusions may lead to slower emergence from anesthesia once the tissues and blood have reached a steady-state concentration.

-- Transient local pain at the injection site is the most common adverse reaction which may be decreased by administering IV lidocaine before propofol bolus.
+- Transient local pain at the injection site is the most common adverse reaction.
+This may be decreased by administering IV lidocaine before propofol bolus.

 - Occasionally has been seen to cause EKG changes (QT interval prolongation).
 This is rarely clinically significant.

-- Discolored urine (a green tint); this is exceedingly rare
+- Discolored urine (a green tint); this adverse event is exceedingly rare

 Propofol was formerly listed as a Category B drug for use in pregnancy.
 However, in late 2014 the FDA removed the lettering system to denote the degree of potential harm in pregnancy or lactation and moved to a more descriptive system based on the individual effects of pharmacologic agents.